SaiOku10/Happy_Tails_Hotel/README.md

 # Happy Tails Hotel

-This hotel is meant for dogs when their owners are away.
+This hotel is meant for pets when their owners are away.
 Instead of waiting, they will feel right at home!